balajikvijayan/DataEngineering/week1/1.1/postgres_setup.md

     If you don't have homebrew, go [here](http://brew.sh/).

-2. After the installation is complete, use Spotlight to search for `postgres` and open the Application.
+2. After the installation is complete, use Spotlight to search for `Postgres` and open the Application.
 It will ask you if you want to move it to the Applications folder, say "Move it"

 ## Setting up psql on a Mac